Kiano-Ksl/brat-lyrics-spicetify/README.md

 # 🟩 Brat Lyrics for Spicetify

-Bring the iconic, chaotic, and aesthetic "Brat" vibe straight to your Spotify
+Bring the iconic, chaotic, and aesthetic "Brat" vibe straight to your Spotify.

 Instead of regular boring lyrics, **Brat Lyrics** transforms your currently playing song into a massive, edge-to-edge, lowercase text block that perfectly captures the viral Brat aesthetic.